radian-software/riju/README.md

     $ yarn backend-dev
     $ yarn frontend-dev
+    $ yarn system-dev
     $ yarn server-dev

 The webserver listens on `localhost:6119`.
 Now, although the server itself will work, the only languages that will work are the ones that happen to be installed on your machine.
 (I'm sure you can find a few that are already.)
-If you want to test with *all* the languages (or you're working on adding a new language), then you need to use Docker.
+Also, sandboxing using UNIX filesystem permissions will be disabled, because that requires root privileges.
+If you want to test with *all* the languages plus sandboxing (or you're working on adding a new language), then you need to use Docker.
 Running the app is exactly the same as before, you just have to jump into the container first:

     $ make docker